-Commissioner Raper has defended the Commission's decisions at the Idaho Supreme Court, District Court and Federal Energy Regulatory Commission.
-In 2017, Raper testified before the House subcommittee on Energy and Commerce regarding PURPA and its modern-day impacts.
+Commissioner Raper has defended the Commission's decisions at the Idaho Supreme Court, District Court and Federal Energy Regulatory Commission (FERC).
+In 2017, Raper testified before the Congressional Subcommittee on Energy regarding PURPA and its modern-day impacts.

-Commissioner Raper currently serves on the Electricity Committee of the National Association of Regulatory Utility Commissioners' (NARUC).
-She is a member of the Body of State Regulators for the Energy Imbalance Market

-(EIM), a real-time energy market operated by the California ISO.
-Commissioner Raper is also a member of the Governance Review Committee, the body responsible for governance review of the EIM as the ISO contemplates the viability of a day-ahead market.
+Commissioner Raper currently serves on the Electricity Committee of the National Association of Regulatory Utility Commissioners (NARUC).
+She is a member of the Body of State Regulators which contributes to matters involving the Energy Imbalance Market (EIM), a real-time energy market operated by the California ISO.
+Commissioner Raper also served as a member of the Governance Review Committee, the body responsible for governance review of the EIM as the ISO contemplates the viability of a day-ahead market.
+Commissioner Raper is the current Chair of the Western Interconnection Regional Advisory Body and also sits as a Western region member of FERC's Joint Task Force on Electric Transmission.